 REMI economic modeling was conducted by the Apalachicola Regional Planning Council for this project.
-The Council found that the WEI Unmanned Systems Training will lead to the minimum of the possible creation of 245 new forms of Employment, almost 1,000 workforce certifications, \$12 Million of additional GDP, and \$9.7 Million of additional Personal Income.
-Thus, the project will have a positive impact on the East Triumph (Franklin, Gulf, Wakulla) economy during the period described.
+The Council found that the WEI Unmanned Systems Training will lead to the minimum of 775 workforce certifications, \$12 Million of additional GDP, and \$9.7 Million of additional Personal Income.
+Thus, the project will have a positive impact on all Triumph counties economies during the period described.
 The Return on Investment, in terms of additional otherwise unrealized GDP to project investment, will be \$8.12 to 1 as an average of the first six years' implementation.
-The cost per certification is \$1,546.
+The cost per certification is \$2,521.